infrasonar/docs/docs/introduction/platform.md

 The InfraSonar cloud platform is hosted on the [Google Cloud Platform](https://cloud.google.com/).

-Data from a monitored environment is received and processed in the InfraSonar cloud platform on what we call the Message-hubs.
-These Message-hubs evaluate the data against configured conditions and store received time series data in [SiriDB](https://siridb.net/).
-Received state data is kept in memory by the Message-hubs.
+Data from a monitored environment is received and processed in the InfraSonar cloud platform on what we call the Hubs.
+These Hubs evaluate the data against configured conditions and store received time series data in [SiriDB](https://siridb.net/).
+Received state data is kept in memory by the Hubs.

 ## InfraSonar application